Zaubrik/djwt/README.md

 ## Features

-After the **Compact Serialization** process where a web token is represented as the concatenation of
+We use the mandatory **Compact Serialization** process where a web token is represented as the concatenation of

 `'BASE64URL(UTF8(JWS Protected Header))' || '.' || 'BASE64URL(JWS Payload)' ||'.'|| 'BASE64URL(JWS Signature)'`

-...the finalized **JWT** looks like this:
+...to generate **JWTs** which look in their finalized form like this:

 ```
  eyJ0eXAiOiJKV1QiLA0KICJhbGciOiJIUzI1NiJ9